Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-constraints.md

 A bound is similar to constraint in that it has the form $S <: T$, but either $S$ or $T$ (or both) is an inference variable.
 Thus, the current (and final) solution is a set of upper and lower bounds for each inference variable.

+*A resolved type* in this context is any type that does not contain type variables

 **Reduction phase**: for each constraint $S <: T$ in the constraint system the following rules are applied:

 - If $S$ and $T$ are proper types (TODO: do we have such a term?) and: